Dre Campbell Farm

 Anything in the cabbage family makes a great companion plant for onions.

-Onions help to deter aphids, Japanese beetles, carrot flies, and rabbits, so any crop that these pests enjoy can be planted together with onions.
+Onions also help to deter aphids, Japanese beetles, carrot flies, and rabbits, so any crop that these pests enjoy can be planted together with onions.

-Strawberries, for instance, benefit from being close to onions, which help deter diseases that affect the strawberry plant.
+Strawberries are also good companions.
 However, avoid all varieties of peas and beans, as they do not grow well near onions.

 Harvesting